 The Council also decides on applications submitted by the parties represented in it and on proposals prepared by the Administration.
 The members of the Council are bound only by their conscience and are free from any instructions when taking decisions.
 After the Council has decided on a matter, the Administration is entrusted with carrying out the decision and is monitored by the Council.

-Andy Eggert, Stefanie Einheuser, Ingo Elsner, Melissa Ergen, Malte Franke, Fabian Glave, Florian Große-Allermann, Lydia Hannawald, Julia Häusler, Baboucarr Jobe, Özge Kabukcu, Vanessa Klein, Michael Lück, Kristina Luksch, Lisa Pientak (Vorsitzende), Benedikt Reich, Carina Reich, Lucas Risse, Bianca Rosenstetter, Joris Schüller, Monika Sikora, Laura Töpfer, Marius Volgmann
+Andy Eggert, Stefanie Einheuser (chairwoman), Sarah Starosky, Melissa Ergen, Malte Franke, Fabian Glave, Florian Große-Allermann, Lydia Hannawald, Julia Häusler, Baboucarr Jobe, Özge Kabukcu, Vanessa Klein, Michael Lück, Kristina Vogel, Lisa Pientak, Benedikt Reich, Carina Reich, Lucas Risse, Bianca Rosenstetter, Joris Schüller, Monika Sikora, Laura Töpfer, Marius Volgmann

-Heinz-Jürgen Goldmann, Markus Gronauer (Vorsitzender), Radojka Kamps, Dr. Angela Linhart, Michael Nagy, Lina Schlupp, Detlef Thedieck, Lars van der Bijl, Peter Werner
+Heinz-Jürgen Goldmann, Markus Gronauer (chairman), Radojka Kamps, Dr. Angela Linhart, Michael Nagy, Lina Schlupp, Detlef Thedieck, Lars van der Bijl, Peter Werner

-Rebecca Drewke-Lüdtke, Dr. Sabine Lorenz, Jens Mallwitz, Manfred Poell (Vorsitzender)
+Rebecca Drewke-Lüdtke, Dr. Sabine Lorenz, Jens Mallwitz, Manfred Poell (chairman)

-Dr. Norbert Friedrich, Stefanie Rohm, Alexander Schumacher (Vorsitzender)
+Dr. Norbert Friedrich, Stefanie Rohm, Alexander Schumacher (chairman)

 Because the tasks the City is charged with are so hugely varied, the Municipal Code provides that committees specializing on specific subjects be formed where matters are discussed and resolution proposals for the Council are prepared.
 Occasionally, the City Council may delegate authority to a committee so it can take its own decisions.
 Apart from members of the Council, interested citizens can also be appointed to the committees: competent residents above the age of 18 can be members with an advisory function on the committees.